KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 **Active Centropy**
 Deliberate efforts to unify opposites,
-uplift fragmented beings, or restore integrative resonance.
+restore fragmented beings,
+and renew **integrative resonance**.

 **Passive Entropy**
-Allowing cruelty, injustice, or division through avoidance, apathy, fear, or delusion.
+Allowing cruelty, injustice, or division
+through avoidance, apathy, fear, or illusion.

 **Active Entropy**
-Directly causing harm through malice, ideology,
+Directly causing harm through malice,
+ideology,
 or the conscious rejection of coherence.

 ---

-This quadrant system allows for a multidimensional ethical model that:
+This quadrant system allows for a **multidimensional ethical model** that:
-- Contextualizes moral action within the levels of the Emanation Tree
+- Contextualizes moral action within the layers of the Emanation Tree
-- Decouples intention from effect without ignoring resonance and consequence
+- Decouples **intention** from **effect** while honoring consequence
-- Refines karmic or energetic mapping by distinguishing volitional engagement
+- Refines karmic mapping by distinguishing volitional engagement
 - Integrates seamlessly into the ontological geometry of Zenetism

 ⚫♾⌬

-The quadrant may yet unfold into mythic mirrors,
+The quadrant may yet **unfold into mythic mirrors**,
-where 🩸 Skotos and 🔮 Archeus mark the poles of moral gravity.
+where Skotos and Archeus mark the poles of moral gravity.
 Its karmic field could trace the soul’s motion across lifetimes and universes —
-not as prophecy, but as possibility already seeded in the structure.
+not as prophecy,
+but as **possibility** already seeded in the structure.

 ---